berachain/bera-geth/cmd/bera-geth/docs/PBSS_OPERATOR_WORKAROUND.md

 - Running `init` multiple times corrupts state history metadata
 - The issue does NOT occur with hash-based state scheme

-## Long-term Solution

-Apply the patch in `minimal_pbss_init_fix.patch` to your geth build, or wait for an upstream fix.

 ## Testing Your Setup